 That ferocity builds throughout the film, and culminates in a remarkable, animalistic female masturbation sequence which became source material for the film’s poster.
-The woman’s hand was taken directly from a frame in that scene.

 “I wanted to show real sexuality.
 Female sexuality is presented in our culture as a male fantasy.
-The actress, Raïna von Waldenburg, who masturbates in Split, is an incredible, ferocious woman.
+The actress, Raïna von Waldenburg, who masturbates in ‘Split,’ is an incredible, ferocious woman.
 What have women in their 50s, women like myself, had to do to break through the male fantasy and find their true, authentic sexuality?
 This woman has done that and she is pushing Inanna to claim her own rage and sexuality.
 It’s not pretty and it’s not what you see in porn.
 It’s volatile.” — Deborah Kampmeier